osabased/horizon/stack.md

 * custom distributed code search
 * custom persistence engine

-Heavy projections may be added later, but they must remain rebuildable.
+Heavy projections may be added only if they remain rebuildable.

-Possible later modules:
+Possible modules:

 * Kuzu
 * DuckDB